If you have a passion for helping others and an interest in health professions, consider a career in respiratory care.

 Respiratory therapists are vital members of the health care team, serving in hospitals, skilled nursing facilities, physicians’ offices and home health agencies.
 Respiratory therapists care for their patients by integrating advanced technology, helping them to breathe easier, better and longer.

-The Three Semester Track in Respiratory Care is for students enrolling in or transferring to Shenandoah University without any respiratory therapy credentials.
+The Accelerated Four-Semester Track in Respiratory Care is for students enrolling in or transferring to Shenandoah University without any respiratory therapy credentials.
 This track is only available to students who do not hold any respiratory therapy credentials.
-Students must complete all program prerequisites, Shenandoah University general education requirements and free electives (for a minimum of 80 credit hours) before enrolling in any Respiratory Care courses.
+Students must complete all program prerequisites, Shenandoah University general education requirements and free electives (for a minimum of 66 credit hours) before enrolling in any Respiratory Care courses.
 This is a sequenced program; students may only enter in the fall semester.